 “But what makes it even more special is how closely it aligns with my studies and passion for wine.
 It's a remarkable opportunity to explore Italy, not only to embrace its cultural differences, but also to delve into the world of wine, which of course is the central focus of my academic pursuits.
 This experience will add to my understanding of how New Zealand has become a flourishing region for wine production.”

-The Bragato Exchange programme, which is sponsored by PGG Wrightson, Taradale Rotary and Ōtātara Trust, is in recognition of the historical connection between Conegliano and New Zealand.
+The EIT Bragato Exchange programme, which is sponsored by PGG Wrightson, Taradale Rotary Club, Ōtātara Trust and EIT |Te Pukenga is in recognition of the historical connection between Conegliano and New Zealand.
 It is named after Romeo Bragato who was influential in identifying potential wine growing regions here studied in this area of Italy.

 Sue Blackmore, the Head of the School of Viticulture and Wine Science at EIT | Te Pūkenga, says the scholarship was started in 2003 and provides an opportunity for an Italian student to visit New Zealand in August and an EIT student to visit Italy mid-year in the Italian summer.